Next years date Saturday 15 July 2023

 A ‘Cart’, in today’s terms, is a vehicle used to transport freight or passengers, for hire or reward.

-Marking is done by branding (or burning) a number, letter, or symbol on to a wooden surface which is attached to the ‘cart’.
+Marking is done by branding (or burning) a number, letter, or symbol on to a wooden block which is attached to the ‘cart’.

 But why was it done?

 This was the earliest form of vehicle licensing, and having paid for your licence, a mark would be burnt onto your wooden cart.
-This would allow that cart to ply for trade ‘for hire or reward’ for the forthcoming year, after which a new mark would need to be branded to allow that cart to continue in use.
+This would allow that cart to ply for trade ‘for hire or reward’ for the forthcoming year, after which a new mark would be branded each year to allow that cart to continue in use.

 Back then the licence fee would have been five shillings (25p today).
 What is five shillings compared to £850 road tax for an articulated lorry today?